Cetrimonium bromide: Toxicity

-CTAB has been used for applications from nanoparticle synthesis to cosmetics.
-Due to its use in human products, along with other applications, it is essential to be made aware of the hazards this agent contains.
+CTAB has been used for applications in nanoparticle synthesis and cosmetics.
+Due to its use in human products and other applications, it is essential to be made aware of the hazards this agent contains.
 The Santa Cruz Biotechnology, Inc. offers a comprehensive MSDS for CTAB and should be referred to for additional questions or concerns.
 Animal testing has shown ingestion of less than 150 g of the agent can lead to adverse health effects or possibly death by CTAB causing chemical burns throughout the esophagus and gastrointestinal tract that can be followed by nausea and vomiting.
-If the substance continues through the gastrointestinal tract, it will be poorly absorbed in the intestines followed by excretion in feces.
-Toxicity has also been tested on aquatic life including Brachydanio rerio (zebra fish) and Daphnia magna (Water flea).
-Zebra fish showed CTAB toxicity when exposed to 0.3 mg/L for 96 hours, and water fleas showed CTAB toxicity when exposed to 0.03 mg/L for 48 hours.
+If the substance continues through the gastrointestinal tract, it will be poorly absorbed in the intestines, followed by faecal excretion.
+Toxicity has also been tested on aquatic life including Brachydanio rerio (zebrafish) and Daphnia magna (water flea).
+Zebrafish showed CTAB toxicity when exposed to 0.3 mg/L for 96 hours, and water fleas showed CTAB toxicity when exposed to 0.03 mg/L for 48 hours.

-CTAB along with other quaternary ammonium salts have frequently been used in cosmetics at concentrations up to 10%.
-Cosmetics at that concentration must only be used as rinse-off types such as shampoos.
+CTAB and other quaternary ammonium salts have frequently been used in cosmetics at concentrations up to 10%.
+Cosmetics at that concentration must only be used as rinse-off types, such as shampoos.
 Other leave-on cosmetics are considered only safe at or below 0.25% concentrations.
 Injections into the body cavity of pregnant mice showed embryotoxic and teratogenic effects.
 Only teratogenic effects were seen with 10 mg/kg doses, while both effects were seen at 35 mg/kg doses.
 Oral doses of 50 mg/kg/day showed embryotoxic effects as well.
 Similar tests were completed by giving rats 10, 20, and 45 mg/kg/day of CTAB in their drinking water for one year.
-At the 10 and 20 mg/kg/day doses, the rats did not have any toxic symptoms.
+At the 10 and 20 mg/kg/day doses, the rats had no toxic symptoms.
 At the highest dose, the rats began experiencing weight loss.
 The weight loss in the male rats was attributed to less efficient food conversion.
 The tests showed no microscopic alterations to the gastrointestinal tract of the rats.